joshuaakanetuk/joshuaakanetuk/README.md

 ### Hello there 👋

-🔭 I’m currently working on ✨`assets` and my job. \
+🔭 I’m currently working on ✨`watchd` and getting my next job. \
 📫 How to reach me: joshuaakanetuk@gmail.com

 <p align="center"><a href="https://joshuaakanetuk.com" title="Joshua Akan-Etuk">